Barcoding12

 OnlineLabels.com supports the most common barcode symbologies, including UPC, EAN, Code 39, Code 128, QR Codes, and more.
 While its spread is impressive, it doesn’t go as deep as Barcode TEC-IT with niche options like Pharmacode.
 However, it does cover just about everything most small to medium-sized businesses would ever need.

-Once you generate a barcode, you can download it as a PNG, SVG, or PDF.
+Once you generate a barcode, you can download it in multiple formats.
+If you’re specifically searching for a free barcode generator with PNG, SVG, and PDF, this tool has you covered.
 We should mention that while this generator is free, you’ll need to provide your email once you’re ready to download your barcode.
 Overall, this is a great tool for generating a single barcode, but if you want a whole sheet of consistent, scannable barcodes, you’ll need to take it into Word or Photoshop and create the sheet yourself.

 One nice touch is that you can customize the text displayed under the barcode or choose to hide it entirely.
 This matters if you’re producing barcodes for internal use (like location or batch tracking) where human-readable numbers aren’t necessary.